pestrela/music/traktor/README.md

   * Unknown language, because it is closed source.
   * This was extended to virtualDJ as well, with the same concept of "cases"

+## Rekorbuddy goes open-source

+Rekordbuddy is going to be open source.
+See the DJworx article [here](https://djworx.com/teaser-free-world-exclusive-rekord-buddy-goes-open-source/)

+Full support to this decision.
+Open-source enables Freedom to improve the code, which in turn drives distributed innovation.

+I already worked with other open-source projects dj-data-converter and MIXXX on the [26ms shift issue](#dj-collection-converters)
+, and will do the same with rekordbuddy.

+The request from Damien is clear:

+"I need help with support on the forums.
+I need help with the manual.
+I need help testing the app and I need help coding it to add new features.
+If you can help with any of these things, DM me here on the forums."

+So please join this effort - 3 out of 4 of the above require no coding skills!

 # Free DJ Software Tools